 “This number rises significantly if you happen to have shopped at Sports Direct or Currys at any point, ever.

-“Obviously this number is likely to increase further as the actual date of Black Friday approaches and Amazon start to up their game, and we could see a situation where less than 0.000001% of emails are NOT about Black Friday by early next week.
+“Obviously this number is likely to increase further as the actual date of Black Friday approaches and Amazon start to up their game, and we could see a situation where less than 0.000001% of emails are NOT about Black Friday by the end of the week.